-t 1 - Our agreement

-You 1. and HSBC UK: Our agreement How we'll keep in touch 3 5

-r account - who can use it and keeping it secure 6

-2. Checking it's you and keeping your account secure 6

-3. If you want to use a third-party app or web provider 8

-4. Can someone else act for you?
-9

-5. Joint accounts 9

-6. Restricting your account access 10

-Giv ing each other information 11

-7. Statements and other information we'll give you 11

-8. Your information - when we need it and what we do with it 11

-9. About tax 11

-Pay ments in and out of accounts 12

-10. Paying money into your account 13

-11. How you can make payments from your account 15

-Cancelling or changing payments (other than cheques) 20

-When payments go wrong - what we'll do 21

-When payments go wrong or money goes missing from your account - your rights 23

-Refunds 26

-out overdrafts 27

-16. Overdrafts 27

-relationship with you 28

-Our 'right of set-off' to reduce the amount you owe us 28

-Changes we can make 29

-Closing your account or ending this agreement How we can transfer accounts 32 34

-Transferring this agreement 34

-When we aren't responsible for things that go wrong 35
+CONCINS Page Personal Banking Terms and Conditions and Charges Effective from 23 November 2021 1 1 Part 1 -You and HSBC UK: Our agreement What you can do with your account 1.
+How we'll keep in touch 3 4 5 Your account - who can use it and keeping it secure 6 Checking it's you and keeping your account secure If you want to use a third-party app or web provider Can someone else act for you?
+Joint accounts Restricting your account access 6 8 9 9 Giving each other information 11 7.
+Statements and other information we'll give you 8.
+Your information - when we need it and what we do with it 9.
+About tax 11 11 11 Payments in and out of accounts 12 Paying money into your account How you can make payments from your account Cancelling or changing payments (other than cheques) When payments go wrong - what we'll do 13 15 21 22 14.
+When payments go wrong, or money goes missing from your account - your rights15.
+Refunds 24 27 About overdrafts 16.
+Overdrafts 28 28 Our relationship with you 29 17.
+Our 'right of set-off' to reduce the amount you owe us18.
+Changes we can make19.
+Closing your account or ending this agreement 29 30 33 20.
+How we can transfer accounts 35 35 21.
+Transferring this agreement22.
+When we aren't responsible for things that go wrong23.
 Which country's courts and laws apply?
-35

-prmation to help manage your account 36

-t 2 - Additional product terms 38

-1. Current accounts 39

-2. Savings accounts 43

-t 3 - Interest rates and charges 46

-1. Important information about interest rates and charges 46

-2. Charges for overdrafts 46

-3. Other charges 49
+36 36 Information to help manage your account 37 Part 2 - Additional product terms 1.
+Current accounts 2.
+Savings accounts 39 40 44 Part 3 - Interest rates and charges 47 Important information about interest ratesand charges Charges for overdrafts Other charges 47 48 50

-You and HSBC UK: Our agreement
+Part 1 - You and HSBC UK: Our agreement